braedynl/CSE231-020-SS20/README.md

 # CSE231-020-SS20
 This repository is for CSE231 - Introduction to Programming I, Section 020 for SS20 at Michigan State University.
 It includes all presentations and demonstration code used during my in-class lab.
 This README file also acts as a hub for everything you'll need in the course.
 You can use this instead of the main course website if you so choose.

+**As of 3/11/2020 at 12:00 PM, in-person class meetings have been suspended by MSU due to the potential spread of the coronavirus, COVID-19.
+All operations of this course are now online.
+See "Section Information" below.**

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)
   - [Course Schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html)